 “White Rabbit” - Jefferson Airplane

-Analysis: Although publishing outlets claim this song is in F# minor, the song could be considered in either F# Phrygian mode or F# Locrian mode.
+Analysis: Although publishing outlets claim this song is in F# minor, the strongest case is to argue that the song is in F# Phrygian mode.
 The first two chords heard in the song are F# and G, with the minor second creating the harmonic tension that the song is famous for.
 Phrygian mode starts on the third scale degree of a major diatonic scale -- in this case, F# is the third scale degree of D major.
 You could defend the Phrygian mode argument based on the final chord of the song, as it ends on an A major chord, reinforcing a key that is based on D major (as A is the V chord of D major).
 Additionally, every chord in the song is a major chord, thus the F# chord uses a C#, which would appear in F# Phrygian mode.
-However, if you analyze the song on the basis of chords that appear in the song, you could argue that the song is in F# Locrian mode (meaning that the mode is based on G major, as F# is the seventh scale degree of that scale).
-Every chord of the song begins on a note found in G major, however, the final A major chord would not appear the same way in any scale based on G major.
+The melody also supports an analysis of the song in Phrygian mode.

 Considerations for Teaching: While the song makes no overt reference to illegal drugs, but rather direct reference to Lewis Carroll's children's books about young Alice, Grace Slick wrote it with reference to drug culture in mind.
 The psychedelic musical movement was almost entirely populated by musicians who were also heavy drug users, which often comes up in discussion when talking about this musical era.
 The song is often used in film and popular culture to portray a world turned upside down, sometimes violently, as seen in the film The Game.
 Despite these precautions, the song is an excellent example to use when introducing modes in advanced theory classes.